GSA/piv-guides/pages/template-2.md

 To start a new guide, you first need to create a new Issue in GitHub.
 Your new Issue should discuss a technical problem and proposed solution (i.e., focus of your new FICAM guide).
 Through your Issue, other GitHub collaborators may offer useful information and suggest alternative solutions (i.e., "crowd-sourcing" help).

 > If you don't have a GitHub account, you'll need to create one.
 For help, go to:  [Signing up for a New GitHub Account](https://help.github.com/articles/signing-up-for-a-new-github-account/).
+If you are not a GSA employee or contractor, you'll also need to set up a repository.
+For help, go to: [Create a Repo](https://help.github.com/articles/create-a-repo/).

+## For GSA Employees or Contractors:  Create a Repository by "Forking" PIV-Guides, FPKI-Guides, or FICAM-Arch

 ## Select or Create a Branch for Your Guide

-A branch is where your new guide (called a **Page**) will be stored in your repository.
+Once you have a GitHub account and repository, you'll need to create a branch where your new guide (called a **Page**) will be stored.
 Before you create a new Page to start your guide, you need to **_select an existing branch_** or **_create a new branch_**.

 ### Select an existing branch